amalpjoby/mongodbbootcamp/README.md

 6. Now clone this repository git@github.com:Freight-Deck/Bootcamp.git   Open a terminal in your preffered location and type `git clone git@github.com:Freight-Deck/Bootcamp.git`.
 You can do it using github CLI also, read about that.

 In Day 4 we will learn how to connect to the database, write schemas and saving data to database.

-### Prerequisites

-1. Create a free tier account in MongoDB Atlas.
-2. It will take 5-10 minutes to setup your cluster.
-3. Altlas will ask you to create a new database user.
-Create this user and remember the password.
-4. Then cliclk on `Choose a connection method` and under this choose `Connect your Application`.
-5. It will then give you a connection string.
-Copy and save it somewhere for now and replace `<password>` with your actual password in this string.
-Note: It is a bad practice to directly set password in this string.
-Later in this bootcamp we will learn how to use `Vault` for storing our secret keys.
-6. Now clone this repository https://github.com/Actyv/Actyv-BootCamp.git.
-Open a terminal in your preffered location and type `git clone https://github.com/Actyv/Actyv-BootCamp.git`.

 ### Walkthrough